The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 Get to the point.

-Listen, I'm down here in the second district here in North Carolina that Renee Elmer's represents.
+Listen, I'm down here in the second district here in North Carolina that Renee Elmers represents.

-Uh look the bottom line is she's not a conservative, she doesn't support conservative values here in this district, and quite frankly, she never has.
+She doesn't support conservative values here in this district, and quite frankly, she never has.

 Correct me if I'm wrong.

-Didn't Renee Elmer's seek office on the premise that she was a conservative and was going to stop Obamacare and was going to implement all these conservative ideas.
+Didn't Renee Elmers seek office on the premise that she was a conservative and was going to stop Obamacare and was going to implement all these conservative ideas?

 No, you're absolutely right.

-It's it's quite frank.
+It's quite frank.

-I mean, you know, you can look at conservative review, they ranked are very low and uh justifiably so and you know, and she doesn't really do a great job supporting the military community here either.
+So, and, you know, and she doesn't really do a great job supporting the military community here either.

 But you still hope the rumors are not true.